NeokingdomDAO/contracts/docs/voting.md

 ## 1 Abstract

-This document elaborates the logic behind the voting power distribution and delegation implemented in the TelediskoDAO contracts.
+This document elaborates the logic behind the voting power distribution and delegation implemented in the NeokingdomDAO contracts.

 ## 2 Motivation

-One of the main components of the TelediskoDAO is the automatic voting and settlement of resolutions.
+One of the main components of the NeokingdomDAO is the automatic voting and settlement of resolutions.
 The Article of Association of the DAO describes how the voting process for a resolution should be implemented.
 More in detail:

 - it specifies on how the voting power should be distributed among token holders
 - it specifies how the delegation among contributors should work